camdog74/Power-Pack-Framework/README.md

 # Power-Pack-Framework
-This is an open source mod/project, if you use any of this, i'd appretiate if you credited me or Team Wilson ♥
+This is an open source mod/project, you must credit me or Team Wilson ♥